Compasses are my passion. Here's why.

 I usually call it a quadrant or 2x2, but when writing this newsletter I realised that I use them mostly to function as a compass.
 I like how they help me navigate through seemingly conflicting desires and values, and open up a possibility space.

-However, not all compasses actually function as a compass.
+However, not all compasses actually function as a Life-compass.
 The Political Compass doesn't, for one.
 To be useful for Compass-life it needs to be calibrated in a specific way.

 +++++++++++